dddrrreee/cs49n-20spr/labs/1-gpio/README.md

 --------------------------------------------------------------------------
 ### Part 2.
 Make the touch sensor work.

-Blinking the LED showed how to do output, you'll now write the code to set up a pin for input and use this code to read a capacitive touch sensor.
-At this point you have the tools to control a surprising number of digital devices you can guy on eBay or alibaba.
+Part 1 used GPIO for output, you'll extend your code to handle input and use this to read a capacitive touch sensor.
+At this point you have the tools to control a surprising number of digital devices you can buy on eBay, adafruit, sparkfun, alibaba, etc.

-What to do:
+What you will do below:
-   1. Wire up the touch sensor and make sure the wiring works.
+   1. Before you write any code: Wire up the touch sensor and make sure the wiring works.
-   2. Implement `gpio_set_input(pin)'
+   2. Implement `gpio_set_input(pin)' in `part1-led/gpio.c`.
-   3. Compile the code in `part2-touch` and run the bootloader and see that everything works.
+   3. `cd` into `part2-touch`, compile the code (`make`) and use the bootloader to load it onto your pi and verify it works.
    4. Celebrate.

 ---------------------------------
 ##### A. Get the hardware working.
+(10 minutes)

 We always try to test our hardware setup without software since doing so minimizes the places we need to debug if things do not work.
 A standard